PhilChodrow/PIC16B/essay.md

 You are welcome to argue any angle on your topic, provided that you can offer sound sources and argumentation.
 For example, you may argue that bias in facial recognition is a major problem in need of solution, or you may argue that no substantial problem exists.
 You are welcome to ask me about your sources and proposed argument before you begin writing.

 This essay is specs-graded, just like other assignments.
+If your essay doesn't meet specs the first time, I'll give you some feedback and you'll have the chance to revise your essay prior to the end of the quarter.

 <div class="fancy-h1"> Specifications </div>